Replace with: <ins class="adsbygoogle"...>

 Is my text stored or saved?

-No. All analysis happens entirely in your browser.
-Your text is never sent to any server, stored, or seen by anyone.
-You can safely paste confidential drafts, student work, or unpublished manuscripts.
+No. All analysis happens entirely in your browser using JavaScript.
+Your text is never transmitted to any server, stored, or seen by anyone.
+You can safely paste confidential drafts, student work, unpublished manuscripts, legal documents, or any sensitive content without any privacy concern.